ibm-cloud-docs/cloud-native/topic-cloudplatform-basics.md

 Istio is an open source platform for managing and securing microservices.
 It works with orchestrators like Kubernetes, providing a way to manage and control communication between services.

 Istio operates by using a sidecar model.
 A sidecar (an Envoy proxy) is a separate process that sits alongside your application.
-The sidecar manages all communication to and from your service, and applies a common level of capability to all services independent of the programming language or framework the service with which it is built.
+The sidecar manages all communication to and from your service, and applies a common level of capability to all services independent of the programming language or framework the service with which they're built.
 In effect, Istio provides a mechanism to centrally configure routing and security policies, while having those policies applied by way of sidecars in a decentralized way.

 Use capabilities that are provided by Istio instead of the similar capabilities that are provided by individual programming languages or frameworks.
 Load balancing and other routing policies are more consistently defined, managed, and enforced by the infrastructure, as an example.

 In some cases, as with distributed tracing, Istio and application-level libraries are complementary.
 You can improve operations by using both together.
-In the case of distributed tracing, Istio can only ensure that trace headers are present; application libraries provide the important context about the relationships between requests.
+With distributed tracing, Istio can only ensure only that trace headers are present; application libraries provide the important context about the relationships between requests.
 Your understanding of the system as a whole improves when both Istio and supporting libraries or framework libraries are used together.

 At the highest level, Istio extends the Kubernetes platform, providing additional management concepts, visibility, and security.
 The features of Istio can be broken down into the following four categories: